It means other peoples actions can’t tear you down, impact you negatively, or stress you out…

-It means you’re happy and everything in your world is going well.
+You’re happy and everything in your world is going well…

 Even if there are struggles or problems, you’re able to get through decision-making processes and be strong.

 - If you’re believing the lies people tell you or have told you.
 If you’re acknowledging the voices that tell you you’re not good enough, whether internal or external, your emotional strength is being attacked.
 God loves you exactly where you are, He just doesn’t want to keep you there, he wants to make you better.
 If you’re in the worst time of your life, God loves you, and you’re good enough.
-Check out this past podcast that dives into the lies we believe – http://chrislocurto.com/the-lies-we-believe-podcast/
+Check out The Lies We Believe podcast episode to dive further into this topic!

 - If you’re self-sabotaging.
 Self-sabotage not only interferes with your goals but makes you your own worst enemy.
 Sometimes it occurs because of a lack of self-worth or because you’re believing the lies you’re telling yourself or have been told.